KurtBoehm/thesauros/ReadMe.md

 ## Licences

-Thesauros is licenced under the terms of the Mozilla Public Licence 2.0, which is provided in [`License`](License).
+Thesauros is licensed under the terms of the Mozilla Public Licence 2.0, which is provided in [`License`](License).
-The file [`include/thesauros/charconv/unicode.hpp`](include/thesauros/charconv/unicode.hpp) is based on code provided on [https://bjoern.hoehrmann.de/utf-8/decoder/dfa/](https://bjoern.hoehrmann.de/utf-8/decoder/dfa/), which is licenced under the terms of the MIT licence as provided in [`include/thesauros/charconv/unicode-license`](include/thesauros/charconv/unicode-license).
+The file [`include/thesauros/charconv/unicode.hpp`](include/thesauros/charconv/unicode.hpp) is based on code provided on [https://bjoern.hoehrmann.de/utf-8/decoder/dfa/](https://bjoern.hoehrmann.de/utf-8/decoder/dfa/), which is licensed under the terms of the MIT licence as provided in [`include/thesauros/charconv/unicode-license`](include/thesauros/charconv/unicode-license).